spicyjack/atari8-syntax.vim/README.md

 use on Atari 8-bit computers, or emulation programs that emulate Atari 8-bit computers, such as Altirra, atari800, or Atari800MacX.

+Licensed under the Apache License, version 2; see the file `LICENSE` in the top level of this repository for more info.

 What syntax highlighting plugins are available in this repo?

 * Action!